Citizen-Legislators

 Rare Earth Mining

-A “rare earth rush” far more vital than the gold rush is at hand.
+A “rare earth bonanza” more lucrative than the gold rush is coming.
 The largest deposits of lithium are thought to be in Malheur County in the Second Congressional District of Oregon.
 Gallium of a higher grade than anywhere else in the world has been found in southern Jackson and Josephine County.
-Alluvial Deposits east of the Cascades from K Falls to Bend are promising locations for exploration for a wide range of rare earth deposits.
+Alluvial deposits east of the Cascades from K Falls to Bend are promising locations to explore for a wide range of rare earth minerals.

 Innovation